ayaOwO/TRRMNL-LilyGo-EPD47/README.md

 * Manual refresh using the button
 * Deep Sleep after every refresh
 # Usage
-* Use "auto-join" on Laravel
+* Use "auto-join" on Laravel/manually add your device
 * In `config.hpp` set the following
   * ACCESS_TOKEN
   * API_URL